 Adversely, the smaller the breed of dog will have a significantly different monthly premium even with age as a variable.

-Due to increased health issues, there are companies who won’t insure older dogs, period.
-Those who do offer insurance for older dogs, the age requirement is usually 7 years or older.
+Due to increased health issues, there are companies who won't insure older dogs, period.
+For those who do offer insurance for older dogs, the age requirement is usually 7 years or older.

 The monthly premiums for a senior dog will likely be double the amount of their younger counterparts.
 To find the best pet insurance for your senior dog, look for an insurer that has specific plans for senior dogs that offers reasonable plans with minimal exclusions.

-Coverage for puppies typically begins at the age of 8 months.
-It is smart to invest in pet insurance at a younger age since puppies do tend to get into more trouble and ingest things that they’re not supposed to.
+Coverage for puppies typically begins at 7 to 8 years old.
+It is smart to invest in pet insurance at a younger age since puppies do tend to get into more trouble and ingest things that they're not supposed to.

 While monthly premiums are much lower for puppies and younger dogs, those premiums tend to rise as they age.
 One of the benefits of insuring your dog at a young age is that it will exclude the "preexisting condition" clause in most contracts.

 This is probably the most important aspect of any type of insurance.
 The majority of pet insurance policies out there only cover illnesses and injuries, not preventative care.
-However, there are plans out there that offer coverage for routine vet checkups, travel, etc., but they tend not to be worth the cost.
+However, there are plans out there that offer coverage for routine vet checkups, travel, etc.

 The most common exclusions from dog insurance coverage are: